mdarm/insurance-churn-prediction/README.md

 # Insurance Churn Prediction

 ## Description
-This project focuses on predicting customer churn within the insurance industry, specifically for car insurance contracts.
-The predicted churn rates for insurance contracts are set to expire within a horizon of two months, with a particular focus on balancing the identification of false churners and false non-churners.
-The goal is to enable targeted interventions that enhance customer retention and optimize the balance between customer retention efforts and resource allocation.

 ## Challenge outcome
-Enhance an insurance company's ability to predict churn, thereby increasing its profitability and competitive edge through effective churn management.

 ## Benchmark
 A model from Oracle's analytics team, was previously implemented in a large insurance company in Greece, achieving an approximate accuracy of 72% - allegedly.